Kindly Myers Rocks A Green Bra & Matching Beanie In Bozeman, Montana

-Kindly Myers showed off a tease of her fit figure in the most recent update that was shared on her Instagram page.
+Kindly Myers showed off a tease of her fit figure in the most recent update shared on her Instagram page.
 The December 22 update captured the model posing in a winter-inspired outfit while still flashing a peek of her fit figure.

-Kindly sat in the middle of a massive field where she was surrounded by tall grass.
+Kindly sat in the middle of a massive field surrounded by tall grass.
 A geotag in the post indicated that she was in Bozeman, Montana.
 The backdrop was picturesque and included a sprawling mountain range that was slightly blurred.
 The model had her chest facing toward the camera and tilted her head to the side as she gazed into the lens with a seductive stare.
 Kindly placed both hands in her lap and flaunted her fit figure in a sexy outfit.

 She wore a few layers in the look, including an evergreen bra.
-The garment had a scoping neckline that plunged low into her chest, offering a tease of cleavage.
+The garment had a scooping neckline that plunged low into her chest, offering a tease of cleavage.
 It had a thick band that was tight on her ribs and a series of smaller strings above it that showed even more skin.
 The sexy look also showed off a peek of her abs.
 Kindly added another layer on top, which included a dark green jacket that was worn open.
 Its hood was lined with fur, which added another chic element to the look.
 She paired the look with light-wash jeans, but only a tease of them could be seen.

 Kindly wore her long, blond locks with a set of pigtail braids that trailed over her shoulders and chest.
 She added another layer of protection with a brown beanie.
 Kindly also wore a small silver cross necklace as her only other visible accessory.

 In the caption of the upload, the model called Montana her “favorite state.”
-She also made sure to tag her photographer to credit him for the sexy post.
-Within a matter of minutes, the post has accrued more than 2,900 likes and 100-plus comments.
+She also made sure to credit the photographer for the sexy image.
+Within a matter of minutes, the post accrued more than 2,900 likes and 100-plus comments.
 Some social media users commented on the photo to rave over Kindly’s amazing body while a few more raved over the beautiful landscape.

 “This is an incredible image of you.
-I love you so much, no matter what you are wearing,” one follower gushed, adding a few red hearts to the end of their comment.
+I love you so much, no matter what you are wearing,” one follower gushed, adding a few red hearts to the end of the comment.

 “You might love Idaho if you go on the cattle drive we went on,” another fan suggested.